-The Plenary is an online community blog for PLEN alumnae and supporters to mentor, collaborate, and share essential professional and life lessons they’ve learned during and after their PLEN seminars.
+The Plenary is an online community blog for PLEN alumnI and supporters to mentor, collaborate, and share essential professional and life lessons they’ve learned during and after their PLEN seminars.

-Mentoring happens in many forms; it’s not only in face-to-face meetings where you can support other women.
+Mentoring happens in many forms; it’s not only in face-to-face meetings where you can support other women and marginalized gender groups.
 Additionally, perhaps one of the skills that PLEN speakers emphasize the most is the ability to write effectively.
 As we’ve learned, no matter what career you decide to pursue, writing skills are essential.
-What better way to practice your writing skills, add a published section to your resume, create a writing sample, and help support other PLEN women than by sharing your stories and advice?
+What better way to practice your writing skills, add a published section to your resume, create a writing sample, and help support other PLEN students than by sharing your stories and advice?

-You can submit your articles to Hayley, PLEN Program Coordinator, at firstname.lastname@example.org.
+You can submit your articles to firstname.lastname@example.org.
 The ideal PLEN article is 1,000-2,000 words and touches on any of the topics listed above.
 You can also read more about our submission guidelines below.

 SUBMISSION GUIDELINES TO THE PLENARY

 Please read the following submission guidelines carefully before submitting your work to The Plenary.
 If you have any additional questions, contact the Communications Manager at email@example.com.